“What was their crime?”

 Then take some time to write a 3-5 page letter responding to one of these prompts:

-Shaka begins his larger story at the critical moment when he looked himself in the mirror, in solitary confinement, and knew everything had to change.
-Was there a moment in your life when you faced something in yourself that was painful to see—and knew things had to change?
-Describe that moment in your life.
+• Shaka begins his larger story at the critical moment when he looked himself in the mirror in solitary confinement and knew everything had to change.
+Was there a moment in your life when you faced something in yourself that was painful to see and knew things had to change?
+Describe that moment.
 What was happening?
 What had to change?
 What did you do?

-Have you ever hurt someone deeply?
+• Have you ever hurt someone deeply?
 A friend, family member, child, stranger?
 What happened?
-Did you not see the harm until way later?
+Did you not see the harm until much later?
 Did you carry the guilt and shame privately?
 Is it something you still carry, and haven't known what to do about it?

-Is there something you have never opened up to talk about, but you still carry?
-Maybe it’s not something you did, but was done to you.
-If you need to start there, start there.
-Something that carries deep shame?
+• Is there something you have never opened up to talk about, but you still carry?
+Maybe it’s not something you did, but that was done to you, something that carries deep shame?
 Have you kept it to yourself for fear of being judged?
-Or you've never had someone who cares to hear your dark secret?
-This may be your chance.
+Or have you never had someone who wants to hear your dark secret?
+This is your chance.

-Some of my friends and even family members have shared heavy stuff with my friends in prison, in their letters.
-Things they've never told me!
+Some of my friends and even family members have shared heavy stuff in their letters with friends in prison – things they've never even told me!
 Your person in prison might be the safest person you could ever open up to.
-He or she might be your greatest confessor.
+They might be your greatest confessor.
 They're probably a lot less likely to judge you.

 BECOMING SAFE

 As we said in the Art of Building Trust module, churches sadly don’t always have a reputation for being safe places.
-Too much hiding, too much pretending.
-Too much fear of judgment.
-Even if there’s no outward culture of condemnation, churches can reward mask-wearing.
-It’s not a place where outsiders nor insiders feel they could bring their full self, mess and all.
+Too much hiding, too much pretending, too much fear of judgment.
+Even if there’s no outward culture of condemnation, churches often reward mask-wearing.
+It’s not a place where outsiders nor insiders feel they can bring their full self, mess and all.

-But this letter you and your team are each writing—it’s not just solidarity with your incarcerated friend, not just healing for you.
-This is a practice in welcoming more reality, listening to each other.
+But this letter you and your team are each writing—it’s not just solidarity with your incarcerated friend and not just healing for you.
+This is a practice in welcoming more reality, honesty, and listening to each other.

-This is an exercise in disarming ourselves of judgment.
-And risking being received.
+This is an exercise in disarming ourselves of judgment, and risking how we’ll be received.

 Also, it’s a practice in transparency.
-Another reason churches aren’t safe is that we are so good at hiding and keep up appearances.
-Sunday school teachers and pastors and parishioners can commit all kinds of abuse.
+Another reason churches aren’t safe is that we are so good at hiding things: Sunday school teachers and pastors and parishioners can commit all kinds of abuse.
 It festers until it eventually blows up.
 What if we had better practices in safely telling and hearing each other’s wrongs?

 We might become places of healing rather than hiding.